 Key Components:

 - Frame: The frame is the fixed part of the window that surrounds the glass.
-It can be made of various materials, including wood, vinyl, aluminum, or fiberglass.
+It can be made of various brands and materials, including wood, vinyl, aluminum, or fiberglass.

-The sash is the movable part of the window that holds the glass.
-It’s what allows you to open and close the window.
+The sash is the moveable part of the window that holds the glass pane.
+Itβs what allows you to open and close the window.

 Key Components: